-While the decision to appear for the UPSC Civil Services Exam may be easy, what follows afterwards is an overwhelming as well as humbling experience.
-For a beginner the initial months are spent just in understanding what this exam is about and figuring the right path to follow to reach their goal.
-I can say this with confidence because this is not just my story but every aspirant’s.
-When it comes to the IAS Exams, the MEANS you adopt will ultimately decide whether you reach the END!
+While the decision to appear for the UPSC Civil Services Exam may be easy, what follows afterwards is overwhelming as well as a humbling experience.
+For a beginner, the initial months are spent just in understanding what this exam is about and figuring the right path to follow to reach their goal.

 Also, each subject has dynamic elements, some more than others, so being clear about the syllabus will also help you pick out the right news and put a cap on your current affairs preparation as well.
 On its own current affairs can be very extensive, but once you integrate it with the syllabus and the previous year’s questions, you will not have any trouble in selecting the news you need to read.

 2.Practice being the Planner

 As an IAS officer, planning should be your forte.
 Put that skill to test right away by designing a strategy to follow for the remaining one year.
 Do not rely on coaching institutes for this task, remember, you know yourself best.
 Plan your studies in a way that helps you optimize your output.
 This should be easy once you understand the syllabus and structure of the exam.
 You can take inspiration from other toppers but alter their strategy to your personality.

 There are tons of books for UPSC beginners and heaps of reading material for this coveted exam.
 As a result, finding the source that is most reliable, authentic and comprehensive becomes quite a task.
 The suggestion here would be to do a cursory reading of the books suggested by others and then pick the ones you feel are best suited.
 Do not buy books online until you have physically gone through them and feel they will be helpful in your prep.
 No matter which supplementary books you refer to, there is no alternative to NCERTs.
 Always start your prep from them and then move on.